corda/cordapp-trial-framework/docs/deployment_toolkit.md

-# Cordapp Trial Application Deployment
+# GTM Trial Application Deployment
 A trial Cordapp application must externally deployable by the technical participants of the trial.
 The technical experience of the participants will vary widely so the installation process must be straight forward.
 The aim of this guide is to jump start the preparation of deployment scripts and tooling which simplifies application deployment.

 Included are sample scripts that were used as part of the KYC Trial initiative in 2018.
 The scripts are for reference purposes and will need to be adapted to your specific application.
 Each trial application will have been architected differently with diverse tech stack, but we hope that this toolkit will help accelerate your trial Corda applications.